hyperledger/fabric/docs/source/enable_tls.rst

    private key
  * ``General.TLS.Certificate`` = fully qualified path of the file that contains the server certificate
- * ``General.TLS.RootCAs`` = fully qualified path of the file that contains the certificate chain of the CA that issued TLS server certificate

 By default, TLS client authentication is turned off on orderer, as is the case with peer.
-To enable TLS client authentication, set the following config properties:
+To enable TLS client authentication, set the following config property:

  * ``General.TLS.ClientAuthRequired`` = ``true``
- * ``General.TLS.ClientRootCAs`` = fully qualified path of the file that contains the certificate chain of the CA that issued the TLS server certificate

 TLS with client authentication can also be enabled by setting the following environment
 variables: